Home Datebook

 Groups

-Our Lady Queen of Peace Lay Fraternity of St. Dominic group meets monthly at 2pm on the second Saturday at Holy Angels Parish in Newark.
-For further information, contact Anthea T. Piscarik at apiscarik@gmail.com or 302-373-3916.
+Our Lady Queen of Peace Lay Fraternity of St. Dominic group meets monthly on the second Saturday, 2 p.m. to 4 p.m., in Newark at Holy Angels Church.
+If you’d like to inquire, contact Anthea T. Piscarik.
+Email: apiscarik@gmail.com or (302) 373-3916.

 Calix is an association of Catholic alcoholics, drug addicts, and family members and friends affected by addiction, who are maintaining their sobriety through participation in their Catholic faith and a 12 Step program.
-The Calix Society Wilmington unit meets on Wednesday, at 7:00 pm in St. Matthew’s school following the 6:15 Mass in St. Matthew’s Church, 904 E. Newport Pike,Wilmington, DE 19804.
+The Calix Society Wilmington unit meets on Wednesday, at 7 p.m. in St. Matthew’s school following the 6:15 Mass in St. Matthew’s Church, 904 E. Newport Pike,Wilmington, DE 19804.
 The Mass is offered for all who suffer from the disease of addiction, living or deceased.
-Contact information: Call 215-478-1315 or email qop62581@gmail.com or calixsociety.org
+Fr.
+William Hazzard is the spiritual director, (302) 757-2581.
+More information, (215) 478-1315 or email qop62581@gmail.com or calixsociety.org

 The Columbiettes, a nonprofit charitable organization that supports the community and the Knights of Columbus, is welcoming practicing Catholic women with serious convictions to help others who are interested in serving and growing in the faith.
-More information, 12374columbiettes@gmail.com or (302) 322-2929.
+For more information go to decolumbiettes.org.
+Inquiries will be directed to an auxiliary in the Diocese of Wilmington closest to your location.

 Reunions